Stress And Anxiety: How To Protect Yourself From The Physical Effects

 Until things settle down and you arrive at your new normal, you need to keep your blinders on and just focus on doing what’s best for you for a while.
 People will get used to the new you eventually.
 And those who don’t didn’t need to be in your life in the first place.

 Different things trigger stress and anxiety for different people.
 Different levels of stress trigger physical symptoms in different people.
 Simply put, some of us have a higher stress tolerance level than others.

 I’m super introverted and most social interaction drains me really quickly.
 I need a minimum of eight hours of sleep every night and three healthy meals on the clock or my body will announce a general strike.
 I can only take small doses of being present and paying attention to concrete details before I get a headache.
 It only takes the smallest, itty-bitty, invisible-to-most sign of potential disagreement or conflict for my body to go into fight or flight.
 Sometimes my body goes into fight or flight and I don’t even know why.

-Is this normal?
-Is this how it is for most people?
+Is this “normal”?
+Is this how it is for a majority of people?
 No, it’s not.
-And sometimes it feels unfair that I’m so sensitive.
+And sometimes it feels unfair that I’m a Highly Sensitive Person.
 But this is just how my particular brain and body work.
 There’s not a whole lot I can do about it.
 I can either try to keep up with the mainstream way of life and stress my body out in the process OR I can accept my unique stress triggers and my unique tolerance level and lead a more slow-paced, quieter life that my body can tolerate without going haywire.